rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 is as easy as using iterators in Rust thanks to Rayon&rsquo;s extension traits.

-In fact, there is a highly informative talk that explains how to use extension traits to develop a library that provides progress bars on iterators here:
+In fact, there is a highly informative talk that explains how to use extension traits to develop a library that provides progress bars on iterators [here](https://www.youtube.com/watch?v=bnnacleqg6k)

 ## Embrace the monadic nature of Option and Result types